sdthomas91/home2home/README.md

 1. I want to easily register for an account to access personalized features.
 2. I want to log in and out securely to access my account information.
 3. I want to recover my password if I forget it to regain access to my account.
-4. I want to receive an email confirmation after registration to verify my account.
-5. I want a personalized user profile to view my booking history, manage my listings (if I'm a host), and update my information.
+4. I want a personalized user profile to view my booking history, manage my listings (if I'm a host), and update my information.

 ### Property Listings and Management
 #### Host